-conduct a working exercise with your onboarding team to evaluate current onboarding activities and content, and how those align with target competencies.
-Identify core knowledge content and preparation gaps in the on- boarding process.
-Leverage the wider team's experience and network to identify resources and assets to be used in onboarding.
-Evaluate the current onboarding experience for your new sellers, focusing on core competitive advantages, revenue strategies, products, training, and content.
-Design, build, and evaluate your initiatives to target the specific training outcomes that matter to your business.
+Conduct a working exercise with your onboarding team to evaluate current onboarding activities and content and how those align with target competencies.
+Identify core knowledge content and preparation gaps in the onboarding process (Example: you consider value-selling and trust building key facets of your top sellers' ability to close deals more quickly, but there are no programs focused on these skills in the first month of onboarding).
+Leverage the wider team's experience and network to identify resources and assets, some of which may be internal like your current sales and customer-facing teams, or external to the organization.
+Examples would include customers, partners or colleagues at other organizations.
+Evaluate the current onboarding experience for your new seller with a focus on core competitive advantage, revenue organization strategy, product, training and content.
+Design, build, evolve and elevate your initiatives to target specific training outcomes (e.g. sales enablement personnel, training and content development and technology support).